kyy-michelle/kyy-michelle.github.io/static/markdown/blog.md

+## Blog

 Woohoo!
-My website revamp is underway - here's some notes I've taken along the way.
-The github project can be found [here](https://github.com/kyymichelle/kyymichelle.github.io)
+My website revamp is underway - here's a blog of some notes I've taken along the way.
+The code for this site can be found [on github](https://github.com/kyymichelle/kyymichelle.github.io)

 #### Why Vue and Nuxt
 Without [rehashing too much](https://vuejs.org/v2/guide/index.html), I found that Vue's lightweight and approachable nature to be perfect for updating my site.
 It is also a framework I've been meaning to learn, having had some previous experience with React and AngularJS.